Our "Savage Cats" Program

 Medical: spayed, received rabies and FVRCP vaccines, de-wormed, tested negative for FIV/FeLV, microchipped

-Personality and ideal home: Tiramisu was very shut down at first; she was terrified of humans, but she was never aggressive, so we gave her time and she has turned into a different cat!
-She purrs and makes biscuits whenever she sees me (her foster mom) and loves full-body scritches, including her belly!
-She is still coming out of her shell and has some boundaries - she doesn't like your face near her face - but she's making progress every day.
-She's not into toys yet, but she likes her cardboard scratch pads and she has fun with catnip.
-She mostly likes relaxing in the window in her cat tree.
-Her ideal home would be on the quiet side, and super ideal would be just one or two cat-experienced adults who have the patience to let her settle in and then be rewarded with her trust.
+Personality and ideal home: Tiramisu takes her time coming out of her shell, but when she does you are rewarded with a total purr machine who will start making biscuits the moment she sees you.
+She loves full-body scritches, including her belly!
+She has not been interested in toys for the most part, but she likes her cardboard scratch pads and she has fun with catnip.
+She mostly likes relaxing in the window in her cat tree and hanging out with her people.
+Her ideal home would be quiet, with just one or two cat-experienced adults who have the patience to let her settle in and then be rewarded with her trust and affection.

-Kids: 13-year-old+, cat-savvy kids only - she needs all the people in her adoptive family to have the maturity to give her the space she needs
+Kids: 13-year-old+, cat-savvy kids only (Tiramisu needs all the people in her adoptive family to have the maturity to give her space and let her come to you and her ideal home will be on the quieter side with lower activity.)

 Apply to adopt Tiramisu!